 I personally had an issue in 2017 with my vagina and it took 2 months of walk-in clinics and improper diagnosis (I didn't have a family doctor at the time) and finally a visit to the ER to figure out what was wrong.
 I felt embarrassed to discuss what was going on... but why?
 The gynaecologist even told me that what I had was common!
 All I felt was the shame around it being a vaginal issue, which wasn’t a STI or pregnancy related BY THE WAY (who knew there were other issues?)
 Therefore- due to these experiences and more, I finally started Here for Her on July 25, 2017.
 HFH focuses on both mental and physical health.
 I'll be honest — I chose the name including the pronoun "her".
 This was a massive mistake, for MANY reasons, but mostly because HFH is focused on health education, regardless of gender or what pronouns someone may use.
 We want our community to be as inclusive as possible and our brand must reflect that.
 Especially when it comes to menstrual health, people menstruate, not just women.
 We are planning a re-brand as we speak.
 I hope that with more awareness, education and discussions about our health, all individuals will have equal access to compassionate healthcare and be better equipped to advocate for their health.
 There are many systemic barriers in healthcare and we want to be a part of the change.
 Oh and menstrual products need to be provided in ALL public washrooms, PERIOD.
-Healthcare education and research, fighting for social justice, challenging societal norms… join the movement!!

 Rachel Ettinger, Founder, Here for Her, #hereforhealth

 We focus on health education from health professionals, primary research and discussions on @ShopHereforHer

 We challenge societal norms and give our REAL take on issues that need to be discussed